-Bible verses for: Paul, the Apostle
+Bible verses about: Paul, the Apostle

 Looking for more?
 Go to the Library topic for: Paul, the Apostle

 Because the carnal mind is enmity against God; for it is not subject to the law of God, nor indeed can be.
 So then, those who are in the flesh cannot please God.